VictorCorral/Buddy-iOS-SDK/README.md

         // Picture was uploaded successfully
     }];

+#### Download A File

-To download a picture send a GET request with BPFile as the operation type:
+Our download example uses pictures.
+To download a file send a GET request with BPFile as the operation type:

 	[Buddy GET:[NSString stringWithFormat:@"/pictures/%@/file",picId] parameters:nil class:[BPFile class] callback:^(id obj, NSError *error)
 	{